 Resilient, Transformative and Sustainable: A Positive Approach to a Changing Future

 Climate is changing, local weather patterns are becoming more extreme, and the collective actions of humans have had a significant influence on these changes.
-Effective planning for risks related to climate change will require making decisions in a world characterized by uncertainty about the severity and timing of environmental changes.
 The CSLA believes that by working across environmental and cultural systems, landscape architects are uniquely positioned to engage professions, industries and governments in new alliances better equipped to innovatively address complex social and ecological problems and to fully express the opportunities inherent in principles of equity, sustainability, resiliency and democracy.

 IFLA Declares a Climate and Biodiversity Emergency